Nic-LAmarca/audit-trail-service-poc/README.md

 - Document the microservice API
   - Provide clear API documentation with examples of request and response formats
   - Add TODO comments in the code for areas that need improvement or additional features

-- Deploy the solution for testing
-  - Provide a public URL for accessing the running instance of the service
-  - Provide a private archive of the source code

 **How to Use this Audit Trail Service:**